Chapter in this post:

 From the outside, the on-ear headphones are relatively simple, but they look pretty good.
 They are completely in the respective color and consist of different materials - but mainly plastic, synthetic leather and fabric.
 The headband inside is covered with fabric and padded, which makes it very comfortable.
 Thanks to the flexible headband and the ear cups that can be slid on wire bows, you can even adapt the headphones to adult heads without thinking that your ears will be pinched off.

 Due to the low weight of just 120 grams, you hardly notice it when you wear it for a long time.
-I think it is especially important for children that they do not have a "pound" of audio technology on their heads.
+I think it's especially important for children that they don't have a "pound" of audio technology lying on their heads.

 I was actually looking for simple headphones with no frills, but the Termichy is amazingly the complete opposite.
 It offers an extremely large number of functions that you would not expect from such inexpensive headphones: